korayucar/AlgorithmsStudy/README.md

-1 - clone this repo
+1 - Clone this repo

-2 - go to [your name]FloodingCity.java
+2 - Go to or create [your name][problem name].java

-3 - implement your algorithm
+3 - Implement your algorithm

-4 - go to [your name]FloodingCityTest.java
+4 - Go to or create [your name][problem name].java

+5 - Run tests.

-5 - run tests.
-If it doesnot pass go step 2.
+6 - If tests does not pass, go to step 2.